 3. Real Estate in Switzerland

 Even renting is very expensive here.
-And what I dislike the most is that mostly owners are protected.
+And what I dislike the most is that most owners are protected.
 The rental leases are highly binding.
-You can only change apartment on set dates around twice a year.
+You can only change to a new apartment on set dates around twice a year.
 And you have to pay a big guarantee for the rent.
-In Switzerland, rent are indexed to a reference interest rate.
+In Switzerland, rent price is indexed to a reference interest rate.
 If the reference goes down, rents should go down.
-But you have to ask for the going down.
+But you have to ask for a reduction yourself.
 It means that hundreds of thousands of people are paying too much because they never ask for the reduction of rent.
 I can guarantee you that once the reference goes up, all the rents will go up without having to ask for it…

 4. Swiss Public Transportation

 I am not the only one thinking like this.
 I have discussed this issue with many of my friends.
 They all think the same.
-If you live somewhere you need to have a car, it is pointless to take the public transportation.
-Even going to the airport and paying the parking for several days is cheaper than going in train.
+If you live somewhere you need to have a car, it is pointless to take public transportation.
+Even going to the airport and paying the parking for your car for several days is cheaper than going by train.

-I have tried the public transportation in Paris, in Berlin, in the US and in China.
+I have tried the public transportation in Paris, in Berlin, in the US, and in China.
 Everywhere it is better than in Switzerland.
 Our buses are changed way too regularly.
 But who cares if the bus has new seats every year… If I could pay 5 times less and take a bus that was 20 years old, I would!
-Another big problem in my opinion is for the train company.
+Another big problem, in my opinion, is for the train company.
 Before it was a public company from the state.
 Now it is a private company, but principally by the state.
-So the state is forcing the company to make profit for the state.
-In many countries, the state is actually financing the public transportation to be public.
+So the state is forcing the company to make a profit for the state.
+In many other countries, the state is actually financing public transportation to be public.

 So yes, trains are always on time.
 Yes, they are generally clean and comfortable.
 But the price you pay for this premium is just insane.
 Everybody wants you to take public transportation, but nobody wants to lower its price…